 Frigid Winters and Hot Summers

-If you're moving from a warmer area to Nassau or Suffolk Counties, you should think about the Long Island, NY climate.
+If you're moving from a warmer area to Nassau or Suffolk Counties, you should think about the Long Island climate.
 Although the average temperatures may seem fine, remember that they're just the expected amount of heat or cold.
-Mother Nature doesn't always cooperate and in the summer, the humidity makes the already hot weather seem unbearable.
-And for those who have a problem with the cold, remember that the wind chill factor makes the already frigid temperatures seem much lower.
+Mother Nature doesn't always cooperate, and a wind chill factor makes already frigid temperatures seem much lower.
+Even in summer, humidity can make already hot weather seem unbearable.

-Long Island and much of the surrounding areas are also home to snowstorms.
-Then there are events like Superstorm Sandy, which wreaked havoc on many Long Island communities.
-Some people were without electric power for weeks, and others, like many people who reside in Long Beach, had to evacuate their homes because of the severity of the storm and the consequent flooding.
+Long Island and much of the surrounding areas are also home to snowstorms and hurricanes.
+For example, Hurricane Sandy wreaked havoc on many Long Island communities.
+Some people were without electricity for weeks, and others, like many who resided in Long Beach, had to evacuate their homes because of the severity of the storm and the subsequent flooding.

 04 of 04

-Long Island, NY has wonderful communities, some with large expanses of green grass, or with access to nearby parks or sprawling, white sand beaches.
+Long Island has wonderful communities, some with large expanses of green grass, access to nearby parks, and sprawling, white sand beaches.
 But you should make sure that there are no major noises that will make your days or nights unbearable.

-When considering buying a house, make sure that you visit during the day as well as during the night.
-Go to the property on a weekend, but don't neglect to see what it's like on weekends.
+When considering buying a house, visit during the day as well as at night.
+Go see the property on a weekday, but don't neglect to see what it's like on weekends.
 For instance, you might find the perfect house that is located in a normally very quiet neighborhood.
 But if it's in proximity to a bar or restaurant, you might find the comings and goings on weekends to be a real detriment.